 Benefits of surgical instrument tracking systems for hospitals

 Surgical instruments need to be tracked back to the cases for which they were used, both for effective infection control and legal purposes.
-If a patient develops an infection following surgery, the hospital will need to provide evidence that each container went through the appropriate sterilization processes.
+If a patient develops an infection following surgery, the hospital will need to provide evidence that each instrument and set went through the appropriate sterilization processes.
 Hunting down paper forms can be a daunting (or potentially impossible) task.

 Surgical instrument tracking software for hospitals places them in direct control of their surgical inventory down to the instrument level.
-Individual instruments are tracked through the entire sterilization process, from decontamination, assembly and storage directly to cases.
-These tracking systems save time, improve interdepartmental communication and provide tools to ensure no steps are missed during sterilization.
+Individual instruments are tracked through the entire sterilization process, from decontamination, assembly, and storage, directly to surgical cases.
+These tracking systems save time, improve interdepartmental communication, and provide tools to ensure no steps are missed during sterilization.